Argimlas/swh/content/posts/exercise-project/index.md

    Bluetooth.

- - Did i programm the bluetooth app myself?
+ - Did I programm the bluetooth app myself?

    No I did not.